6.10 Current debates and reforms

 Schools are provided with the necessary resources in advance so that students with special educational needs can be enrolled into schools and access additional supports.
 The enables a school to be inclusive and put in place additional teaching support for students who need it.
 The Department of Education and Skills provides information for parents and guardians on how your child can get additional teaching support in school (pdf).

-It was announced in May 2021, that the introduction of the frontloaded Allocation Model for Special Needs Assistants for students in mainstream classes in primary and post-primary schools will be deferred to the 2022-2023 school year.
+The introduction of the frontloaded Allocation Model for Special Needs Assistants for students in mainstream classes in primary and post-primary schools was deferred to the 2022-2023 school year.
+This was extended into the 2023-2024 school year.

 Traveller culture and history